VietThan/vietthan.github.io/docs/blog/posts/2021-08-11-categories-with-jekyll.md

 ---
-draft: false
+layout: post
 title: "Categories with Jekyll"
 date: 2021-08-11 13:04:43
-categories:
+categories: [guide, jekyll]
-    - guide
-    - jekyll
 ---
 So I added categories.
 This allows people to read my blog specific categories if they want to.

 Now I have to figure out how to make my header navigation bar.